 In the Groups shortlist, click on that group name.
-The Home list is automatically filtered out to show only the content involving this group.
+The Home list is automatically filtered to show only the content involving this group.
 The internal chat of this group will appear at the top of the message list.

 By default spaces are stand-alone entities when they are created from the + New button.
 But spaces may be linked to each other or linked to a chat.
 The process starts in an existing space by forwarding a message to a new space or a new chat.

 If you choose Start linked space, a new message form will open in a modal.
 The space title will be prefilled, the original activity contents will be copied, the original activity files will be attached, but the recipients field will be empty.
 Correct and fill the message fields as needed, add new recipients for the linked space and click Send.

 A new space is created, which has a status of linked space.

 For you the spaces appear linked.
 In the original space you will see a link to the newly created linked space.

-From the linked space navigation you may access the original space.
+From the linked space navigation in the space heading you may access the original space.

 Only users who have access to both spaces, will see these links as you do.
 People who only have access to one of the linked spaces will not see the links and will not be able to access the other space.

 If you choose Start linked chat, a new chat will open and original activity content will be copied to the reply bar.
-At the top of the new chat add recipients with whom you would like to chat about this, fix the message content as needed and click Send.
+At the top of the new chat add recipients with whom you would like to chat about this, fix the message content as needed and click the Send icon.

 A new chat is created (if you never chatted with these recipients before) or an old chat is continued (if you chatted with these recipients before).